 The influenza A virus belongs to the family Orthomyxoviridae.
-It is a lipid-enveloped virus with a negative-strand RNA genome organized into eight separate segments, which code for eleven or more proteins dependent on the particular virus strain (reviewed in e.g. in Das et al. (2010)).
+It is a lipid-enveloped virus with a negative-strand RNA genome organized into eight separate segments, which code for more than eleven proteins dependent on the particular virus strain (reviewed e.g. in Das et al. (2010)).
 Based on the antigenic properties of the proteins haemagglutinin and neuraminidase the virus is classified in subtypes HxNy.
 Segment five encodes the nucleoprotein (NP).
-The primary function of NP is to encapsidate the segmented RNA and bind with the three polymerase subunits, PA, PB1 and PB2, to form ribonucleoprotein particles (RNPs) for RNA transcription, replication and packaging (Du, Cross, and Zhou, 2012).
-The molecular structure of NP from an H1N1 virus (Ye, Krug, and Tao, 2006) and an H5N1 virus (Ng et al., 2008) has been elucidated by x-ray crystallography.
-NP is composed of a head domain, a body domain, and a flexible tail loop (figure 1A).
-In each RNP, the viral RNA wraps around individual NP molecules, in an arginine-rich RNA-binding groove (Marklund et al., 2012; Ng et al., 2008) (figure 1A).
+The primary function of NP is to encapsidate the segmented RNA and bind with the three polymerase subunits, PA, PB1 and PB2, to form ribonucleoprotein particles (RNPs) for RNA transcription, replication and packaging (Du et al., 2012).
+The molecular structure of NP from an H1N1 virus (Ye et al., 2006) and an H5N1 virus (Ng et al., 2008) has been elucidated by X-ray crystallography.
+NP is composed of a head domain, a body domain, and a flexible tail loop (Fig. 1A).
+In each RNP, the viral RNA wraps around individual NP molecules, in an arginine-rich RNA-binding groove (Marklund et al., 2012; Ng et al., 2008) (Fig. 1A).
 NP oligomers are formed by insertion of the tail loop of one NP molecule into the tail loop binding pocket of another, via a crucial salt bridge between Glu339 and Arg416 (Coloma et al., 2009; Shen et al., 2011).